ragley/Foosbots_SPR_23/README.md

 <br></br>

 ### __Important Agent Script Details__
 There are several agent scripts included in the project from the various phases of testing and developing the project.
-The one that is currently being used and is most up to date is called `SelfPlayAgentJoint.cs`.
+The one that is currently being used and is most up to date for the simulation is called `SelfPlayAgentJoint.cs`.
 Public variables should be set in the `TableEnvHandler.cs` to ensure settings are the same for both agents.
-All agents have the following important methods:
+The simulation utilizes the following scripts:

 <br></br>
 __`SelfPlayAgentJoint.cs`__